13 quietest dog breeds that make peaceful companions

 (Image credit: Getty Images)

 Even though our picks of the quietest dog breeds are the ideal place to start if you’re looking for a peaceful pup, we still recommend you learn how to train a dog with treats to teach them not to bark.
-Their temperaments will help a lot with this, but early socialization is also key.
+Temperament contributes a lot to how vocal a dog is, but early socialization is also key.

 1. Akita